-Glossary of Terms EBITDA EBITDA represents earnings before interest, tax, depreciation and amortisation.
+EBITDA represents earnings before interest, tax, depreciation and amortisation.
 It is calculated by subtracting total operating costs from total revenue.
 As per paragraph 1.6 of the Ofgem guidelines this excludes exceptional items (refer to definition below).
-DA Depreciation and amortisation.
-EBIT EBIT represents earnings before interest and tax and is calculated by subtracting depreciation and amortisation from EBITDA.
+Depreciation and amortisation.
+EBIT represents earnings before interest and tax and is calculated by subtracting depreciation and amortisation from EBITDA.
 As per paragraph 1.6 of the Ofgem guidelines this excludes exceptional items (refer to definition below).
-Volume Volume for Renewable Generation is the volume of electricity produced, that can actually be sold on the wholesale market, i.e. after losses up to the point where electricity is received under the Balancing and Settlement Code, but before subsequent losses.
+Volume for Renewable Generation is the volume of electricity produced, that can actually be sold on the wholesale market, i.e. after losses up to the point where electricity is received under the Balancing and Settlement Code, but before subsequent losses.
 Volume for Aggregate Supply is supplier volumes at the meter point, i.e. net of losses.
-WACOF/E/G For Aggregate Supply, the WACOE/G represents the weighted average cost of procuring electricity and gas, shown as £/MWh (electricity) and p/therm (gas), and comprises the costs of wholesale gas and electricity, the cost of renewable electricity purchased under Renewable Power Purchase Agreements (PPAs), transmission and distribution losses, Unidentified Gas ("UIG") costs and the costs associated with balancing and shaping.
+For Aggregate Supply, the WACOE/G represents the weighted average cost of procuring electricity and gas, shown as £/MWh (electricity) and p/therm (gas), and comprises the costs of wholesale gas and electricity, the cost of renewable electricity purchased under Renewable Power Purchase Agreements (PPAs), transmission and distribution losses, Unidentified Gas ("UIG") costs and the costs associated with balancing and shaping.
 This is calculated by dividing direct fuel costs by volume.
-Customer numbers Customer numbers are based on the average monthly number of Meter Point Administration Numbers for electricity customers and Meter Point Reference Numbers for gas customers during the year to 31 December 2021.
-Supply EBIT margin EBIT profit margin for Aggregate Supply expressed as a percentage, calculated by dividing EBIT by total revenue and multiplying by 100.
-Exceptional items As per Ofgem's guidelines, exceptional items are defined as revenues, costs and profits that do not reflect a company's normal year of operations (e.g. profit or loss on disposal, restructuring costs and impairment charges).
+Customer numbers are based on the average monthly number of Meter Point Administration Numbers for electricity customers and Meter Point Reference Numbers for gas customers during the year to 31 December 2022.
+EBIT profit margin for Aggregate Supply expressed as a percentage, calculated by dividing EBIT by total revenue and multiplying by 100.
+As per Ofgem's guidelines, exceptional items are defined as revenues, costs and profits that do not reflect a company's normal year of operations (e.g. profit or loss on disposal, restructuring costs and impairment charges).
 Certain remeasurements (e.g. mark to market) are also classed as exceptional items per Ofgem's guidelines.
 Exceptional items have been excluded from the CSS.
 Further details on exceptional items can be found on page 10.